 - Ability to cover any travel and accommodation costs that are a result of your position as a volunteer

-- FILA uniform package, which includes a hat, two shirts, water bottle and a sweatshirt
+- FILA uniform package, which includes a hat, two shirts and a sweatshirt

-- Complimentary tickets from our volunteer ticket program that increases in value as your years of service increase
+- Complimentary tickets from our volunteer ticket program that increases in quantity as your years of service increase

 - Complimentary volunteer parking in a dedicated area